MichaelKMalak/mobile-code-challenge-solution-android/README.md

 		2. Added `showStartEndMarkers(LatLng,LatLng)` and `updateStopsMarkers(intermediateStopLatLng: List<LatLng>)`
 		3. Function `updateVehicleLocation()` is called when the `presenter` calls `obtainGoogleMap()`.

-3. In `..features.rideUpdates`
+* In `..features.rideUpdates`
 	1. In `.presenter`:
 		Added a call to `updateBookingStatus` in view
 	2. In `.view`:
 		1. Added `updateAddresses` and `updateStatus` that takes many strings from the presenter (source: the network and the websocket) and update textViews in rideUpdatesLayout.

-4. In `..res/layout/feature_ride_updates`
+* In `..res/layout/feature_ride_updates`
 	1. Added two text views: `addressesTextView` with alignParentBottom and `statusTextView` at the top of the screen.
 	2. Made use of the supported textStyles and added a backround tint for readability.

-5. Designed simple drawables on illustrator and used them to draw the markers on the map.
+* Designed simple drawables on illustrator and used them to draw the markers on the map.

-## What is missing?
+## Issues
-1. Unit testing for both  `RideUpdatesPresenterImp` and `MapPresenterImp`.
-2. A refresh button to refresh the connection with the web socket and handeling websocket's failure.
-3. Adding a release Google Map API_key for releasing the application.
-4. Checking the Wifi connection and requesting it.
+1. When the internet connection is out for a bit while the application is running, it doesn't notify the user.
+2. If the WebSocket was not working or the internet connection was lost, the application shows an empty map without notifying the user.
+3. When the ride ends, the markers and the vehicle remain visible on the screen.
+4. When the user zooms in with elevation, the vehicle marker rotation is not right.

 ## Notes
 1. I think the navigation bearing is already implemented by the rotation of the vehicle in `animateMarker`.
+2. There is no need for a release Google API key.

+## What is missing?
+1. Unit testing.
+2. Handeling websocket's failure for a better UX.

 ## How to use?
 1. Import the project using Android studio.